mvg-inatech/3d_bridge_segmentation/README.md

 ### Download

-The synthetic data can be downloaded via the [mobilithek](https://mobilithek.info/offers/829756627880919040).
+The synthetic data can be downloaded via the [mobilithek](https://mobilithek.info/offers/829756627880919040) or directly via [zenodo](https://zenodo.org/records/18593422)

-The real data can be downloaded via the [mobilithek](https://mobilithek.info/offers/939531201542860800)
+The real data can be downloaded via the [mobilithek](https://mobilithek.info/offers/939531201542860800) or directly via [zenodo](https://zenodo.org/records/18738225)

 ## Citation